spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **ABAP Backend**

-There is no information about which backend OData implementation is supported, but a test with RAP worked.
+There is no information about which backend OData implementation is supported, but a test with RAP on S/4HANA 2021 worked.

 **CAP Backend**

-The feature to support `IsActiveEntity` was introduced in CAP Version `7.5.0`.
+The feature to support `IsActiveEntity` was introduced in [`@sap/cds`](https://www.npmjs.com/package/@sap/cds) Version `7.5.3`.
 https://cap.cloud.sap/docs/releases/changelog/#dec-23-added
 https://cap.cloud.sap/docs/releases/dec23#sapui5-mass-edit

-Unfortunately, in the first tests, this did not work with the CAP backend.
-Currently waiting for a fix or more information.

 #### When to use `activateDraft` or `createActiveEntity`